Lecture Series: Medical Information Sciences

 In addition, prior to each lecture, we offer an opportunity to discuss individual scientific questions, topics or cooperation opportunites with the speaker.
 If you are interested, please register in advance by sending a short message to office.bioinf@informatik.uni-augsburg.de.

-Below, you find the schedule for the winter semester 2024/2025 with further information on each single lecture:
+Below, you find the schedule for the summer semester 2025 with further information on each single lecture:

 Abstract